Alumni & Certified Leaders

 Rabbi at Oraynu Congregation for Humanistic Judaism, Toronto.
 Ordained by IISHJ in 2005, Rabbi Goldfinger also holds a master's degree in Jewish Studies from Hebrew College in Boston, and is a practicing psychotherapist and counselor.
 She is the author of Basic Ideas of Secular Humanistic Judaism and the director of the Canadian division of the IISHJ.
 Rabbi Goldfinger can be reached at firstname.lastname@example.org or (416) 494-7450.

-Rabbi of the Oraynu Congregation for Humanistic Judaism in Toronto, Canada.
+Rabbi Denise Handlarski is the founder and rabbi of the online congregation SecularSynagogue.com.
 Ordained by the IISHJ in 2013, Rabbi Handlarski also holds a master’s degree in Jewish Studies and a doctorate in English Literature from York University.
 She writes a weekly blog commentary on the weekly Torah readings.
-Rabbi Handlarski can be reached at firstname.lastname@example.org or (416) 854-0133.
+Rabbi Handlarski can be reached at email@example.com or (416) 854-0133.

 Rabbi of the Society for Humanistic Judaism and associate professor of professional development of the IISHJ.
 Ordained by IISHJ in 2001, Rabbi Jerris also holds master's degrees in Near Eastern Studies from the University of Michigan, and Humanistic and Clinical Psychology from the Center for Humanistic Studies.
 She earned a doctorate in Jewish Studies from the Union Institute.
 Rabbi Jerris is the owner-director of the Wedding Connection, www.theweddingconnection.net, and can be reached at firstname.lastname@example.org or (248) 543-7396.